Oichkatzelesfrettschen/lites/README.md

 GCC, clang, llvm, m4, CMake, Ninja and Meson.
 It also sets up debugging and profiling tools, installs the pre-commit hooks and generates a `compile_commands.json` database for clang tooling.
 Run `pre-commit run -a` after editing sources to keep formatting consistent.
-The script requires root privileges and network access.
+The script attempts to install `pre-commit` via both the system package manager and `pip`.
+If those fail (for example on an offline system), run `pip install pre-commit` manually before invoking `pre-commit run -a`.
+The script requires root privileges and network access when installing packages.

 Additional notes are kept in [`docs/`](docs/).